tiprankstipranks

 Environmental / Social - Risk 1

-If we or our franchisees or licensees are unable to protect our consumer and employee data and other regulated, protected, or personally identifiable information, we or our franchisees could be exposed to data loss, litigation, regulatory fines, and other liability, and our reputation could be significantly harmed.
+If we, our franchisees, or our third-party service providers are unable to protect our consumer and employee data and other regulated, protected, or personally identifiable information, we or our franchisees could be exposed to data loss, litigation, regulatory fines, and other liability, which could harm our reputation and have a material adverse effect on our business, financial condition and results of operations.

 Environmental / Social - Risk 2

-We may be affected by matters related to environmental, social, and governance ("Responsibility") trends and events, including governmental regulation and supply chain disruptions, that may adversely impact our business.
+We may be affected by matters related to environmental, social, and governance ("Responsibility") trends and events, including governmental regulation and supply chain disruptions, that may adversely affect our business and reputation.

 Ability to Sell